-For all our subject areas, we have designed clear Intent, Implementation and Impact statements that we feel are important for the children at Southery and ensure they have a broad, balanced and interesting curriculum.
-These statements are below:
+For all our subject areas, we have designed clear Intent, Implementation and Impact statements that we feel are important for the children at Southery.
+This ensures they have a broad, balanced and interesting curriculum.

-At Southery Academy we have developed a curriculum that is personalised to the children of Southery Academy, as well as ensuring that the curriculum meets the requirements of the National Curriculum.
+At Southery Academy we have developed a knowledge rich curriculum that is tailored to meet the needs of our school community, as well as ensuring that the curriculum meets the requirements of the National Curriculum.

 The curriculum focusses on 3 key areas that we feel are important for all children at Southery Academy:

 Each teaching and learning unit encompasses these areas, with vocabulary being an important part of learning for all children.
 Partnerships with outside groups, as well as Educational visits, help to enhance the delivery of the curriculum.
 Educational visits are encouraged and we aim for 1 visit per term for each class, which is part of our ‘cultural capital’.

 The children study a wide range of subjects within their lessons, which follow the National Curriculum; this includes Languages at Key stage 2 and opportunities for Technology and ICT in both Key stage 1 and 2.

 Integral to this is ensuring that we provide a balance with the ‘essentials’ of Maths, Reading and Writing, alongside the subjects within the National curriculum.
 These life skills and opportunities will instil a love of learning and new knowledge that will equip the children for their lives beyond Southery Academy.